jerik/socket-io-on-docker/README.md

 # socket-io-on-docker

 Building the fundament for this project.
+Open up your console...

 # Update my node installation ( on OSX )